3 Steps To Teach Her Accountability

 I want to challenge you to try it this week.
 Choose one area of your relationship.
 Set a new agreement.
 Think of a cue that will help you stick to what you agreed to do.
 When one (or both) of you violates the agreement (which will happen!), create a better opportunity in the moment to follow through on the original agreement.

 I would love to hear how these conversations go with your girls and what mutual agreements you can make going forward regarding accountability and honoring the commitments you can make inside your relationship.
-Send me a message and let me know how it goes.
+Leave a comment below and let me know how it goes!

 Thanks for sharing!
 Very helpful!